 Stealing Helen Mayo Park for private profit

-Accordingly, the former Investment and Trade Minister in the outgoing Government Martin Hamilton-Smith in January 2018 was brazenly offering international investors the opportunity to take away yet another part of your Park Lands heritage.
-All they needed to do, he said, was to stump up enough money for a suitably large commercial hotel, such as the artist's impression above.
+The artist’s impression below was released in January 2018 by a Minister in the former State Labor Government.
+At that time, the former Investment and Trade Minister Martin Hamilton-Smith was brazenly offering international investors the opportunity to take away yet another part of your Park Lands heritage.
+All they needed to do, he said, was to stump up enough money for a suitably large commercial hotel, such as this: